batteriescpp/batteriescpp.github.io/reference/assert.hpp.md

       << " (expected x to be the average of y and z)";
   ```

   **NOTE:** Diagnostic output expressions added via `<<` are never evaluated unless the assertion actually fails, so don't worry if they are somewhat expensive.
-However, even on Release builds, all expressions that appear in a `BATT_ASSERT_*` statement _will_ be compiled, so you don't have to worry about breaking Debug builds when compiling primarily using optimization.
+  **(ALSO) NOTE:** Even on Release builds, all expressions that appear in a `BATT_ASSERT_*` statement _will_ be compiled, so you don't have to worry about breaking Debug builds when compiling primarily using optimization.

 ## Reference